1. Who is suitable for the job?

 9. What tools do the deliverers use in their work?
 How do the deliverers know where the newspapers are delivered to?

-Deliveres use an electronic delivery book, PDA, in their work.
+Deliveres use a delivery book application on their phone.
 It contains the delivery route, instructions on where to find the right hatches and mailboxes, both addressable and unaddressed shareables.

-In addition, the deliverers receive from the employer a carrier bag, gloves, headlamp, rain coat, bicycle helmet and a hood, a protective bag for the work phone and for their own car, e.g. a phone holder and a service driving sign.
+The deliverers receive a carrier bag, gloves, headlamp, rain coat, bicycle helmet and a hood, a protective bag for the phone and for their own car, e.g. a phone holder and a service driving sign from the employer.

 10. Is knowledge of the Finnish language mandatory?